safeledger logo

 For entrepreneurs and investors, a Free Zone Business Setup in the UAE offers unparalleled benefits, from 100% foreign ownership to full profit repatriation.
 However, the question of whether a free zone company can own property in Dubai has long presented a major point of confusion.
 For many years, companies operating from a free zone could only lease their premises, preventing them from building a long-term asset base.

-In 2025, the landscape has shifted dramatically.
-Landmark policy reforms and strategic agreements now allow select free zone companies to own freehold property directly, marking a major step for businesses aiming to build assets and establish a long-term presence in Dubai’s fast-growing real estate market.
+n 2025, policy reforms now allow select free zone companies to directly own freehold property, enabling businesses to build assets and secure a long-term presence in Dubai’s real estate market.

-It is important to note that this change currently applies only to certain free zones, such as Masdar City, while approvals for other major free zones remain limited or under review.
-This ensures that eligible companies can benefit from freehold ownership while regulatory frameworks continue to evolve across the UAE.
+Currently, this applies to certain free zones, like Masdar City, while approvals in other major zones remain limited or under review.
+This ensures eligible companies can benefit from freehold ownership as UAE regulatory frameworks continue to evolve.

-This blog will unpack the latest updates, eligibility criteria, and strategic implications, offering a clear, accurate, and timely guide for companies exploring property ownership under the evolving framework.
+This guide outlines the latest updates, eligibility criteria, and strategic implications for companies considering property ownership under the new framework.

 Is It Possible for Free Zone Companies to Own a Property in Dubai?